aprilhong/bankchurn/README.md

   1. Feature Transformation
   2. Feature Selection
 ## Modeling and Evaluation
-This section should detail what models you used and the corresponding evaluation metrics.

-### Modeling Approach
-The objective of the model is to predict the categorical **Exited** variable; whether a customer will churn or not.
-Hence we will be training the data on several classification machine learning models and compare their f1 score to determine the champion model.
-The champion model will then be used to predict on the test data.
+The objective is to build a model that predict whether a customer is likely to churn.
+This will be done by training various classification models, including decision tree, random forest, and xgboost, on our existing data.
+The model with the best performance, measured by F1 score, will be chosen as the winner.
+This winning model will then be used to predict churn on new, unseen data.

 ### Evaluation Metric
 In predicting customer churn, the model can make two types of mistakes: